fed/Yamba/README.md

 - [x] Create landscape alternative layout
 - [x] Convert StatusActivity into StatusFragment

+Here's the link to the pull request for part 1: https://github.com/fknussel/Yamba/pull/1

 ### Part 2: Intents and ActionBar (branch codename: `FEAT-2`)

 This part is about using Android intents as a way to connect multiple parts together.
 At the end of this part, our Yamba application will have two screens: one for status updates and the other for setting up the preferences.
 At this point, Yamba is configurable for various users and starts being a useful app.
 The elements we’ll create at this stage are the activity, the menu system, and intents to glue them all together: